Colorado District 8: Yadira Caraveo

 Endorsements: Vote Vets, AFL-CIO, Communications Workers of America, North Carolina Association of Educators, Sierra Club, Massachusetts representative Seth Moulton

-The Opposition: Laurie Buckhout, who is endorsed by Michael Flynn, just won the primary.
-She is a “right to lifer” and strongly supports Second Amendment rights.
+The opposition: GOP nominee Laurie Buckhout is endorsed by Michael Flynn, is a “right to lifer,” and strongly supports Second Amendment rights.

-The Odds: The Cook Political Report, Sabato’s Crystal Ball, and Inside Elections all rate it as a toss-up.
-Davis and Smith both have about $600K in funds.
-The expected presence of a Libertarian candidate on the November ballot may assist Davis to some degree.
+The odds: The Cook Political Report, Sabato’s Crystal Ball, and Inside Elections all rate it as a toss-up.
+Davis has $2.6M cash on hand as of June 30, 2024, while Buckhout has about $600K.
+The presence of a Libertarian candidate on the November ballot may assist Davis to some degree.

 Donations by check can be written to "Don Davis for North Carolina" and mailed to: